Timeline of the COVID-19 pandemic in January 2020: 23 January

 Jiangsu reported its first laboratory-confirmed case.
 Heilongjiang reported its first two laboratory-confirmed cases.
 Shanghai reported an additional seven laboratory-confirmed cases.
 Xinjiang reported two laboratory-confirmed cases.
 Shaanxi reported three laboratory-confirmed cases.
 Gansu reported two laboratory-confirmed cases.
 Macau also reported its second laboratory-confirmed case, another 66-year-old man from Wuhan.
 In all, the total number of laboratory-confirmed cases in mainland China increased to 628 while the death toll remained at 17.

 Singapore reported its first laboratory-confirmed case, a 66-year-old man from China.
 Vietnam confirmed its first two laboratory-confirmed cases, a 65- or 66-year-old father and 27- or 28-year-old son from China.

-A scientific preprint from the Wuhan institute of Virology is posted on Biorxiv (later published in Nature) announcing that a bat virus with 96% similarity had been sequenced in a Yunnan cave in 2013, whose sequence is posted the next day on public databases.
+A scientific preprint from the Wuhan institute of Virology is posted on bioRxiv (later published in Nature) announcing that a bat virus with 96% similarity had been sequenced in a Yunnan cave in 2013, whose sequence is posted the next day on public databases.
 It is confirmed by comparing infectivity of cells expressing or not expressing ACE2 that the novel coronavirus uses this same entry receptor as SARS-CoV.

 Wuhan suspended all public transportation from 10 a.m. onwards, including all bus, metro, and ferry lines.
 Additionally, all outbound trains and flights were halted.
-According to the Science magazine, the travel quarantine of Wuhan delayed the overall epidemic progression by only 3 to 5 days in Mainland China, but has a more marked effect at the international scale, where case importations were reduced by nearly 80% until mid February.
+According to the Science magazine, the travel quarantine of Wuhan delayed the overall epidemic progression by only 3 to 5 days in Mainland China, but had a more marked effect at the international scale, where case importations were reduced by nearly 80% until mid February.

-Based on the considerations of the WHO Emergency Committee, the WHO declared the virus to not yet be an official PHEIC, but warned that was an emergency in China.
+Based on the considerations of the WHO Emergency Committee, the WHO declared the virus to not yet be an official PHEIC, but warned that it was an emergency in China.